aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/introduction/evaluate-aspose-cells/_index.md

 {{% alert color="primary" %}}

 You can easily download Aspose.Cells for evaluation from the [download page](https://repository.aspose.com/repo/com/aspose/aspose-cells/).
-The evaluation download is same as the purchased download.
-The evaluation version simply becomes licensed when you add a few lines of code to apply the license.
+The evaluation download is the same as the download for the full version: the evaluation becomes licensed when you apply a license.

 {{% /alert %}}

-Evaluation version of Aspose.Cells (without a license specified) provides product functionality to some extent not complete though.
+The evaluation version of Aspose.Cells (that is, Aspose.Cells without a license applied) provides most of the product functionality.
 One limitation is that it always injects an extra worksheet with evaluation watermark on open / save any spreadsheet document.

 ![todo:image_alt_text](evaluate-aspose-cells_1.png)